csdcorp/speech_to_text/speech_to_text/README.md

 conversion or always on listening.

 ## Recent Updates

+The 4.2.0 version is significantly faster starting to listen on iOS (~500 ms) and makes null safety the default release.

 The 4.0.0 version adds null safety support thanks to the fabulous work of @kaladron.
 Support for web is also included though it is not yet well tested.